reanbrenda/reanbrenda/README.md

 <br />

-hi, i'm [Brenda Mukindia](), a passionate Developer and a freelance software engineer from Kenya. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, i'm [Brenda Mukindia](), a passionate Developer and a freelance software engineer from Kenya. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 i am also an open-source enthusiast . i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.